sendinblue/APIv3-ruby-library/docs/ContactsApi.md

 # **get_contacts_from_list**
 > GetContacts get_contacts_from_list(list_id, opts)

-Get the contacts in a list
+Get contacts in a list

 ### Example
 ```ruby